Ex Partner On Old Mortgage, we want a new one

 It may well be that there are options open to you.
 Firstly there's a difference in the way that some lenders calculate borrowing when an applicant is to remain on a marital home.
 Some lenders calculate the total borrowing you can get on your incomes and then subtract the amount of the other mortgage, and the remainder is what they will lend you.
 Other lenders will take the marital mortgage payment as just a monthly committment, which may give a better result for you.
 There are also those lenders who manually underwrite their mortgages, and can therefore judge each application on its individual merits.

 Without knowing the exact figures involved it's difficult to be more specfic, and I would therefore suggest it's worth talking in more detail.
-If you'd like to do so, then please please let me know and I'll arrange a convenient time
+If you'd like to do so, then please call us on 0344 346 3672.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.